2lambda123/albrechtlab.github.io/wormtracker/introduction.md

 Video tracking, behavior segmentation, and data analysis were performed using MATLAB v7.0.1 with the Image Processing toolbox.
 Scripts have been tested on Windows XP and 7.

 ## Example Video
-C. elegans in a microfluidic behavior arena, captured with a single worm tracker [http://www.mrc-lmb.cam.ac.uk/wormtracker/].
+C. elegans in a microfluidic behavior arena, captured with a [single worm tracker](http://www.mrc-lmb.cam.ac.uk/wormtracker/).

 <div class="embed-container">
   <iframe